-If you talked this way in any other environment, people would be horrified enough to refer you to the HR department, but in CrossFit, we just accept that we constantly make inadvertent genitalia puns and move on with our lives.
+If you talked this way in any other environment, people would be horrified enough to refer you to the HR department, but during CrossFit workouts, we just accept that we constantly make inadvertent genitalia puns and move on with our lives.

 3. Extreme interest in performance.

-If we took such an extreme interest in someone's performance outside of CrossFit, it would get really weird, really fast...
+If we took such an extreme interest in someone's performance outside of CrossFit workouts, it would get really weird, really fast...

 "Hey, how long did it take you to rake your leaves?
 What was the hardest part?
 Did you have to take any breaks?
 Is that the fastest you've ever done it?
 What kind of grip did you use on the handle?
 Did you get blisters on your hands?
 Did you do it in the morning or the afternoon?
 Are you normally pretty good at raking?...Can you show me the technique you used?...etc.

 In the real world this sort of behavior would eventually garner a restraining order.
-In CrossFit, it's a welcomed 20min conversation about the latest WOD.
+At CrossFit, it's a welcomed 20min conversation about the latest WOD.

 4. Wanting things to be harder.

 Have you ever wished that the hide-a-bed couch you were moving was just a little bit heavier?
 Do you stare with envy at construction laborers as you sit in your air conditioned office?
 Do you wish the parking spot that is FURTHEST from the mall entrance wasn't already taken?

 Of course not, but at CrossFit, we're always aching to do the RX'd weight.

 "Please!
 Can I make this already miserable workout harder, so I can write those two little letters next to my name?
 Pretty please!?!?"